vitaliihonta/landing/content/posts/workflows-activities.md

 Few important notes:
 1. `workflowClient.newWorkflowStub[YoutubePullWorkflow](workflowOptions)` returns an instance of `ZWorkflowStub.Of[YoutubePullWorkflow]`. *ZIO Temporal* provides you with a typed wrapper/stub to execute workflows.
     - Scheduling *Workflow Execution* requires network communication with the *Temporal Server*.
 Therefore, *Workflow Execution* arguments must be serialized an transfered over network
-    - Starting the *Workflow* looks like a method invocation but under the hood it's a remote call to the Temporal Server.
-Therefore, it's required to wrap the workflow method invocation into `ZWorkflowStub.start(...)` method.
+    - Therefore, it's required to wrap the workflow method invocation into `ZWorkflowStub.start(...)` method.
-    - `ZWorkflowStub.start` performs some compile-time checks for your code.
+    - `ZWorkflowStub.start` checks your code at compile-time.
 For instance, it ensures you invoke the correct method (the one with `@workflowMethod` annotation).
-The method invocation is then transformed into a network call using low-level Java SDK primitives.
+The method invocation is then transformed into a remote call using low-level Java SDK primitives.
 2. `ZWorkflowStub.start` doesn't wait for the *Workflow* to be executed:
     - It returns immidietly once the Temporal Server schedules this workflow execution
     - If you want to wait for the *Workflow Execution* to finish, use `ZWorkflowStub.execute` method.
 It schedules the *Workflow Execution* and waits until it's picked up by a worker and executed.
 The method returns the workflow result in case of success (a `PullingResult` in our case) and the error details in case of failure.